Tips for Preventing Ice and Frost on Windows

 Here are some steps homeowners can take to prevent frost from forming on their windows.

 - Ensure that all plumbing and gas appliances are free from damage and leaks.
-When gas appliances or piping is damaged, it can release water vapour into the air.
+When gas appliances or piping is damaged, it can release water vapor into the air.
 Repair any issues as soon as you spot them.

 - Place all indoor plants in one room.
 Do not water them exactly as this will cause excess moisture to be trapped in the air.